Jttecson/machine-learning-interview-questions/list_of_questions_mathematics.md

 ## Linear Algebra
 1. What is broadcasting in connection to Linear Algebra?
 1. What are scalars, vectors, matrices, and tensors?
+- Scalars are constants.
+Vectors are columns of n scalars.
+Matrices are m x n dimensions, a 2D grid of numbers.
+Tensors generalize this to be made up of any number of dimensions, from a 3D matrix, to vectors are 1D tensors.
-1. What is Hadamard product of two matrices?
+3. What is Hadamard product of two matrices?
+- Element-wise multiplication
-1. What is an inverse matrix?
+5. What is an inverse matrix?
+- Inverse of a matrix is a unique matrix such that the matrix multiplied by its inverse gives the identity matrix.
+Only for square matrices.
-1. If inverse of a matrix exists, how to calculate it?
+7. If inverse of a matrix exists, how to calculate it?
+- Check determinant nonzero.
+- Can row reduce into identity matrix and apply same reductions to the identity matrix.
+- Can break into adjugate/adjoint matrix.
+Multiple each element by its minor matrix determinant.
+Then apply cofactor checkerboard of signs.
+Then transpose.
+This is adjoint, then divide by determinant.
-1. What is the determinant of a square matrix?
+9. What is the determinant of a square matrix?
 How is it calculated (Laplace expansion)?
 What is the connection of determinant to eigenvalues?
+- If triangular, multiply the diagonal elements.
+In general, can do Laplace expansion, or cofactor expansion - take each element multiplied by cofactor.
-1. Discuss span and linear dependence.
+11. Discuss span and linear dependence.
+- span of a set of vectors is the space of all vectors which can be expressed as a linear combination of the vectors in the set.
+Linear dependence means not linear independent - a linear dependent set contains a vector which can be expressed as a linear combination of all the other vectors in the set.
-1. What is Ax = b?
+13. What is Ax = b?
 When does Ax =b has a unique solution?
+- Ax = b is a matrix equation.
+Matrix times vector = vector.
+Usually in this notation we have A, b and we want to find x.
+It has a unique solution when A iff every column is a pivot column - columns are lin. independent. rank(A)=n.
-1. In Ax = b, what happens when A is fat or tall?
+15. In Ax = b, what happens when A is fat or tall?
+- If A is not square, then it has either zero or infinite solutions.
+If tall, dim(span(column space)) is likely less than m, the dimensions of vector b.
+So likely no solution.
+If fat, then column space more likely spans R^m, thus more likely to be infinite solutions.
-1. When does inverse of A exist?
+17. When does inverse of A exist?
+- A is square and nonzero determinant.
+Equivalently linearly independent columns or rows. rank(A) = n
-1. What is a norm?
+19. What is a norm?
 What is L1, L2 and L infinity norm?
+- A function from vector space to the nonnegative real numbers.
+It commutes with scaling, is only zero at origin, and follows triangle inequality.
+P(x+y) <= p(x) + p(y).
+L1 or Manhattan norm is sum over all dimensions.
+L2 or Euclidean is sqrt of sum of squares.
+L infinity is the max element (absolute value).
-1. What are the conditions a norm has to satisfy?
+21. What are the conditions a norm has to satisfy?
+- above.
-1. Why is squared of L2 norm preferred in ML than just L2 norm?
+23. Why is squared of L2 norm preferred in ML than just L2 norm?
+- Don't have to calculate square root, which is computationally expensive.
+Derivative is easier to calculate for stuff like gradient descent.
+Can calculate sum of squares by just x^Tx which has many optimizations.
-1. When L1 norm is preferred over L2 norm?
+25. When L1 norm is preferred over L2 norm?

-1. Can the number of nonzero elements in a vector be defined as L0 norm?
+27. Can the number of nonzero elements in a vector be defined as L0 norm?
 If no, why?
+- Should be zero at origin.
-1. What is Frobenius norm?
+29. What is Frobenius norm?
-1. What is a diagonal matrix?
-(D_i,j = 0 for i != 0)
+30. What is a diagonal matrix?
+(D_i,j = 0 for i != j)
-1. Why is multiplication by diagonal matrix computationally cheap?
+31. Why is multiplication by diagonal matrix computationally cheap?
 How is the multiplication different for square vs. non-square diagonal matrix?
-1. At what conditions does the inverse of a diagonal matrix exist? (square and all diagonal elements non-zero)
+32. At what conditions does the inverse of a diagonal matrix exist? (square and all diagonal elements non-zero)
-1. What is a symmetrix matrix? (same as its transpose)
+33. What is a symmetrix matrix? (same as its transpose)
-1. What is a unit vector?
+34. What is a unit vector?
-1. When are two vectors x and y orthogonal? (x.T * y = 0)
+35. When are two vectors x and y orthogonal? (x.T * y = 0)
-1. At R^n what is the maximum possible number of orthogonal vectors with non-zero norm?
+36. At R^n what is the maximum possible number of orthogonal vectors with non-zero norm?
+- n
-1. When are two vectors x and y orthonormal? (x.T * y = 0 and both have unit norm)
+38. When are two vectors x and y orthonormal? (x.T * y = 0 and both have unit norm)
-1. What is an orthogonal matrix?
+39. What is an orthogonal matrix?
 Why is computationally preferred? (a square matrix whose rows are mutually orthonormal and columns are mutually orthonormal.)
-1. What is eigendecomposition, eigenvectors and eigenvalues?
+40. What is eigendecomposition, eigenvectors and eigenvalues?
-1. How to find eigen values of a matrix?
+41. How to find eigen values of a matrix?
-1. Write the eigendecomposition formula for a matrix.
+42. Write the eigendecomposition formula for a matrix.
 If the matrix is real symmetric, how will this change?
-1. Is the eigendecomposition guaranteed to be unique?
+43. Is the eigendecomposition guaranteed to be unique?
 If not, then how do we represent it?
-1. What are positive definite, negative definite, positive semi definite and negative semi definite matrices?
+44. What are positive definite, negative definite, positive semi definite and negative semi definite matrices?
-1. What is SVD?
+45. What is SVD?
 Why do we use it?
 Why not just use ED?
-1. Given a matrix A, how will you calculate its SVD?
+46. Given a matrix A, how will you calculate its SVD?
-1. What are singular values, left singulars and right singulars?
+47. What are singular values, left singulars and right singulars?
-1. What is the connection of SVD of A with functions of A?
+48. What is the connection of SVD of A with functions of A?
-1. Why are singular values always non-negative?
+49. Why are singular values always non-negative?
-1. What is the Moore Penrose pseudo inverse and how to calculate it?
+50. What is the Moore Penrose pseudo inverse and how to calculate it?
-1. If we do Moore Penrose pseudo inverse on Ax = b, what solution is provided is A is fat?
+51. If we do Moore Penrose pseudo inverse on Ax = b, what solution is provided is A is fat?
 Moreover, what solution is provided if A is tall?
-1. Which matrices can be decomposed by ED?
+52. Which matrices can be decomposed by ED?
 (Any NxN square matrix with N linearly independent eigenvectors)
-1. Which matrices can be decomposed by SVD?
+53. Which matrices can be decomposed by SVD?
 (Any matrix; V is either conjugate transpose or normal transpose depending on whether A is complex or real)
-1. What is the trace of a matrix?
+54. What is the trace of a matrix?
-1. How to write Frobenius norm of a matrix A in terms of trace?
+55. How to write Frobenius norm of a matrix A in terms of trace?
-1. Why is trace of a multiplication of matrices invariant to cyclic permutations?
+56. Why is trace of a multiplication of matrices invariant to cyclic permutations?
-1. What is the trace of a scalar?
+57. What is the trace of a scalar?
-1. Write the frobenius norm of a matrix in terms of trace?
+58. Write the frobenius norm of a matrix in terms of trace?

 ## Numerical Optimization
 1. What is underflow and overflow?